MAGMA Spring Field Trip

 Official Field Trip of the Mountain Area Gem and Mineral Association

-Campers may come in on Friday night the 26th.
+A field trip has been set up for spring 2021.
+The location is the same.
+Collecting will be allowed on Saturday, the 5th of June.
+Campers may come in on Friday night the 4th.
+Friday afternoon arrivals may collect on the river.
 There are cabinettes available with electricity but no running water.
-There are three cabins available with full facilities.
 Tent camping is also allowed.
 Tents may be set up in campsite 4 and there are latrine facilities and water in the site.
-Showers may be available at the pool area.
-All overnight campers must exit the camp by 9 am October 28.
+Showers may be available at the staff center.
+All overnight campers must exit the camp by noon on June 6.

 All previous collecting rules still apply.

 No parking on grass areas.

 No cooking in the cabinettes.